Estimering af sinusparametre: En Bayesiansk tilgang

 Abstract

-Sinusoidal parameter estimation is an important problem in a wide range of signal processing applications such as audio coding, compression, signal enhancement and restoration.
-In this thesis, sinusoidal parameter estimation is treated from a Bayesian perspective which is an emerging signal processing field.
-In this connection, we give in the first part of the thesis an introduction to the fundamentals of Bayesian thinking and compare it against traditional signal processing methods.
-In the second part of the thesis, we propose and develop a new Bayesian inference scheme for the sinusoidal model parameters of the dynamic sinusoidal model.
-This model can be used for modelling non-stationary signals and it is thus more flexible than the more popular static sinusoidal model.
-The developed inference scheme is evaluated through simulations on synthetic signals as well as on a real audio signal.
-These simulations show that the developed inference scheme works very well for making inference about unknown model parameters as well as for restoration.
-The major drawback of the inference scheme is that it suffers from a high computational complexity which renders it infeasible for most real-time applications.
+Estimating the properties of sine-wave components (frequency, amplitude, phase) in signals is important in audio coding, compression, enhancement, and restoration.
+This thesis addresses sinusoidal parameter estimation from a Bayesian perspective, an emerging area in signal processing.
+The first part introduces the basics of Bayesian reasoning, combining prior knowledge with observed data to quantify uncertainty, and compares it with traditional approaches.
+The second part proposes and develops a new Bayesian inference scheme for the parameters of a dynamic sinusoidal model, which can represent non-stationary signals and is therefore more flexible than the commonly used static model.
+We evaluate the scheme through simulations on synthetic signals and on a real audio signal.
+The results show that it works very well for inferring unknown model parameters and for restoration.
+The main drawback is high computational complexity, which makes the method impractical for most real-time applications.